LilaHickey/learnings/finance/taxes/espp-sale-income.md

 # ESPP Sales

-I sell my stock on the grant date, because it's the only way to guarantee making a heavy profit (since ESPPs offer them) at a notable discount.
+I sell my stock on the grant date, because it's the only way to guarantee making a worthwhile profit (since ESPPs offer them at a notable discount).
 The tax ramifications break down into two logical entities:

 - short-term capital gains
 - ordinary income